Jwyman328/LiveWallet/README.md

 ## How to start app locally
-- To startup the elctron app run from (.)
+- To startup the electron app run from (.)
 ```bash
 $ npm start
 ```